 Now 72, Lee remains a champion of melodic composers at the Eclectix Chamber Orchestra, which is now (2019) hosting jazz groups curated by Roger Blanc at the Zinc Bar in Greenwich Village, NYC.
 From The Eclectix Stage is a collection of 18 recordings from concerts produced by Eclectix from 1985 to 2001.
 See the complete history of Eclectix on this site, as well as this list of all Eclectix Composers and these scans of reviews.

 Developing the music of Gershwin, Ravel, Weill, Copland and contemporary Jazz, Lee McClure is one of the most melodic composers in the last 50 years of classical music.
 His music is distinguished by unexpected turns of traditional harmony and a lyric integrity imbued with undercurrents of searching.

 JoAnn Falletta, conductor of the Buffalo Philharmonic Orchestra, has written about Lee's Symphony No.1:

 I found it to be a really beautiful work!
 I look forward to studying it.

-Lee's jazz works include his arrangements of well-known Christmas songs created for his 2008 CD: A Jazz Christmas Like You've Never Heard was played on 40 radio stations in the United States and reviewed in O's Place Jazz Magazine by Oscar Groomes, who wrote:
+Lee's jazz works include his arrangements of well-known Christmas songs created for his 2008 CD, A Jazz Christmas Like You've Never Heard, which was played on 40 radio stations in the United States and reviewed in O's Place Jazz Magazine by Oscar Groomes, who wrote: